payable/payable-sdk-dev/README.md

 Android Application

 ### Initialization
-Copy this code to string.xml file in resources directory and change your information Import Payable.java & PayableListener.java
+1. Copy this code to your string.xml file in resources directory and change it with your information

 ```xml
 <string name="payable_client_id">Kangaroo</string>
 <string name="payable_client_name">155636</string>
 ```

-Extend your Activity class from Payable class
+2. Copy Payable.java & PayableListener.java and extend your activity class from Payable.java, makesure Payable.java can access your R.java file in order to access your string.xml
 ```java
 public class MainActivity extends Payable {}
 ```